obihughes/omega-planner/docs/planner.md

 Renders individual timeline sections with tasks and time markers.

 ### WeeklyView
 Displays a 7-day view of scheduled tasks in a horizontal timeline format.
 Weeks start on Monday and end on Sunday.
+When opening the weekly overview, the view now auto-scrolls to highlight today within the current week by default.
 Features include:

 - **Enhanced Visual Design**: Modern gradient backgrounds, improved spacing, and better color hierarchy
 - **Smart Time Management**: Focused timeline from 6 AM to 10 PM for optimal productivity planning